themarquisdesheric/amber-health/src/pages/articles/2019-09-28-endometriosis-treatment.md

 For more information on diet and endometriosis check out these helpful resources.

-* <a href="http://www.endometriosis.co.uk/reducing.html" target="_blank" rel="noopener noreferrer">Dian Shepperson Mills's website</a> offers nutritional advice and diet guidance for endometriosis.
+* <a href="http://www.endometriosis.co.uk/reducing.html" target="_blank" rel="noopener noreferrer">Dian Shepperson Mills's website</a>
-* <a href="https://www.amazon.co.uk/Endometriosis-Healing-Fertility-Through-Nutrition/dp/0007133103" target="_blank" rel="noopener noreferrer">Endometriosis: A Key to Healing And Fertility Through Nutrition</a> is a book that provides an in depth look at nutrition.
+* <a href="https://www.amazon.co.uk/Endometriosis-Healing-Fertility-Through-Nutrition/dp/0007133103" target="_blank" rel="noopener noreferrer">Endometriosis: A Key to Healing And Fertility Through Nutrition</a>
 * <a href="http://obgyn.slu.edu/uploads/centerforendo/Combined%20Anti-Inflammatory%20and%20Elimination%20Diet%20for%20Adults%20Living%20with%20Endometriosis%20booklet.pdf" target="_blank" rel="noopener noreferrer">Anti-Inflammatory and Elimination Diet Guide</a>
 * <a href="https://www.rbmojournal.com/article/S1472-6483(13)00007-2/fulltext" target="_blank" rel="noopener noreferrer">Diet and Endometriosis Risk: A literature review</a>
 * <a href="https://www.researchgate.net/publication/324729920_Diet_and_endometriosis-revisiting_the_linkages_to_inflammation" target="_blank" rel="noopener noreferrer">Diet and Endometriosis- revisiting the linkages to inflammation</a>